-The experiment quantifies the additional value generated by mentors intervention in the strategic direction of startups.
+The experiment quantifies the additional value generated by allowing mentors to influence the strategic direction of startups.
 This gain can be decomposed to two main components as mentioned in the previous section: learning gains and quality gains.
-Figure 21 shows the scatter plot of the change in welfare resulting from the counterfactual experiment where the mentors only help with implementing the strategies proposed by the entrepreneur.
+Figure 21 shows the scatter plot of the change in welfare resulting from the counterfactual experiment where the mentors only give advice on implementing the strategies proposed by the entrepreneur.
 Specifically shows the percentage of Quality Gain versus percentage of Learning Gain, colored by the percentage of Total Gain.
-In the actual scenario, mentors have the option to change the direction of an entrepreneur's strategy.
-The counterfactual scenario removes this option.
+In the actual scenario, mentors have the option to change the direction of an entrepreneur's strategy based on their assessment and advice.
+The counterfactual scenario removes this option where mentors only give advice on implementing the entrepreneur's proposed strategies.
 Each dot on the graph represents a program-session.
-Positive values are the average value of mentors' strategic guidance for a whole program-session.
+Positive values are the average welfare gained for a whole program-session by allowing mentors to give advice on the entrepreneur's strategy, compared to helping with the proposed strategies.

 The color of the points represents the percentage of Total Gain (Welfare Change) from counterfactual scenario.
-Lighter color (Yellow) shows a positive welfare gain that represent the programs that benefit more from advice on entrepreneurs strategy.
-The plot shows that most of the program-sessions benefit from mentors intervention.
+Lighter color (Yellow) shows a positive welfare gain that represent the programs that benefit more from advice on entrepreneurs strategy. he plot shows that most of the program-sessions benefit from advice on entrepreneurs decision-making.
 The color gradient shows that these gains vary significantly across different programs.